MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-configure-authentication.md

 # Tutorial: Handle authentication flows in a React SPA

-This tutorial is part 3 of a series that demonstrates building a React single-page application (securing privileged access (SPA)) and preparing it for authentication.
+This tutorial is part 3 of a series that demonstrates building a React single-page application (SPA) and preparing it for authentication.
 In [Part 2 of this series](./tutorial-single-page-app-react-sign-in-prepare-app.md), you created a React SPA and prepared it for authentication with your Microsoft Entra ID for customers tenant.
 In this tutorial, you'll learn how to handle authentication flows in your app by adding Microsoft Authentication Library (MSAL) components.

 In this tutorial;